 *Child fare is: 55 MYR

-Promotional fare for Business Class tickets from KL to Padang Besar on EP 9274 (valid from 11th October until 30th of November).
+Promotional fare for Business Class tickets from KL to Padang Besar (valid from 11th October until 29th of February 2020).

 Adult - 112 MYR